kubernetes/enhancements/keps/sig-apps/2214-indexed-job/README.md

 type JobSpec struct {
   ...
   // CompletionMode specifies how Pod completions are tracked.
 It can be
   // `NonIndexed` (default) or `Indexed`.
   //
-  // `NonIndexed` means that each Pod completion is homologous to each other.
-  // The Job is considered complete when there have been .spec.completions
+  // `NonIndexed` means that the Job is considered complete when there have
-  // successful completions.
+  // been .spec.completions successfully completed Pods.
+Each Pod completion is
+  // homologous to each other.
   //
-  // `Indexed` means that each Pod completion needs to be tracked individually;
+  // `Indexed` means that the Pods of a
-  // each Pods gets an associated completion index, which is available in the
+  // Job get an associated completion index from 0 to (.spec.completions - 1),
-  // annotation	`batch.alpha.kubernetes.io/job-completion-index`.
+  // available in the annotation batch.kubernetes.io/job-completion-index.
-  // The Job is considered complete when there is one successful Pod for each
+  // The Job is considered complete when there is one successfully completed Pod
-  // index in the range 0 to (.spec.completions - 1).
+  // for each index.
-  // When value is `Indexed`, .spec.completions must have a non-zero positive
+  // When value is `Indexed`, .spec.completions must be specified and
-  // value and `.spec.parallelism` must be less than or equal to 10^5.
+  // `.spec.parallelism` must be less than or equal to 10^5.
-  //
   // More completion modes can be added in the future.
-If a Job controller
+If the Job controller
-  // observes a mode that it doesn't recognize, it manages the Job as in
+  // observes a mode that it doesn't recognize, the controller skips updates
-  // `NonIndexed`.
+  // for the Job.
-  CompletionMode CompletionMode
+  CompletionMode *CompletionMode
 }

 type JobStatus struct {